kristianKan/neos/README.md

 ## The UI

-The frontend is bootstrapped with Create React App so once you navigate the root folder `ui` run `npm install` to install dependencies and then `npm start`
+The frontend is bootstrapped with Create React App.

+* run `npm install` inside the `ui` folder, this will install all the dependencies

+* running `npm start` will start the application with a default API key from NASA's Web Service which has very low rate limits.
+Instead provide your own API Key via `REACT_APP_API_KEY=<your API key> npm start`

-The app will start in the development mode on port 3000
+By default the app will start in the development mode on port 3000.

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.